green726/nvim/README.md

 # greenvim

 ## What is greenvim?
-greenvim is my attempt to make neovim as close to an IDE as possible.
+greenvim is my attempt to make neovim as feature complete as an IDE while maintaining a minimalist and code focused

 ## features:
 * native LSP